RachitVM/AreaVol/ChanelLog.md

 - Volume for Sphere, Prism, Cube and Cuboid made

 # 0.0.2 (02/27/2023)
-- Main CHanges:
+- Main Changes:
+    - added code to calculate variables base on Area
+    - added code to calculate variables base on Volume
+    - the above are for all existing shapes and object
-    - fshf
+- Additional Updates:
--Additional Updates
     - Addded documentation of package
     - Added Log
     - Added Home Page
     - addded LICENSE
-- added
+    - made everything lowercase